Single Mothers of Color Struggle Most in NYC Family Shelters

 by Ariana Javidi June 4, 2019

 Approximately 63,000 people sleep in New York City’s municipal shelter system each night, and thousands more sleep on park benches, in the streets, or in other public spaces.
-As rents and the cost of living in the city increase, more and more New Yorkers have found themselves without a home and in the shelter system with nowhere else to go.
-The numbers in New York City shelters are at an all-time high, a reflection of the lack of affordability in the city, and the precariousness of more and more New Yorkers living paycheck to paycheck or sharing overcrowded apartments with friends and family.
+As rents and the cost of living in the city increase, more and more New Yorkers have found themselves in the shelter system with nowhere else to go.
+The numbers in New York City shelters are at an all-time high, a reflection of the lack of affordability in the city and the precariousness of more and more New Yorkers living paycheck to paycheck or sharing overcrowded apartments with friends and family.

 The City Bar Justice Center’s Legal Clinic for the Homeless (LCH) helps residents of New York City family shelters access legally entitled benefits and other forms of relief.
 Most of LCH’s clients are young single mothers of color, who often become homeless after experiencing domestic violence, living paycheck to paycheck and missing a rent payment, or living in a family member or friend’s overcrowded apartment, and then leaving voluntarily or being pushed out.